Main Content

 I’ve found that when we’re working with any kind of non-profit that deals with rehabilitation, addictions, or even mental health—a lot of the times, there’s a much higher rate of their end users being on mobile.
 In this case, they really need a mobile-first approach.

-And what I mean by that is although we also make sure to use responsive design—it’s been happening for years now—on a mobile-first approach, I do the mobile designs first and foremost, and usually have more robust features for the mobile site than the desktop site.
+What I mean by that is although we also make sure to use responsive design—it’s been happening for years now—on a mobile-first approach, I do the mobile designs first and foremost and usually have more robust features for the mobile site than the desktop site.

 That’s because a lot of times, that’s the only type of access those end users have to the internet and to the sites that are going to help them, so they need a really streamlined, easy-to-navigate experience on a mobile phone.